List of Spider-Man: The Animated Series characters: Abraham Whistler

 Whistler (voiced by Malcolm McDowell in the first two appearances, Oliver Muirhead in later appearances) is a former vampire hunter.
 When he went to New York City one time, he discovered a lost child who is a human-vampire hybrid who has all of the strengths of a normal vampire but none of their weaknesses, except for their thirst of human plasma.
 Whistler then took the child under his wing, called him Blade and trained him to use his powers for good and hunt and kill vampires as he grew up, as well as giving him a serum that would suppress him of his vampire thirst for blood, but only if Blade wanted to.
 He told him how he discovered Blade to Spider-Man and detective Terri Lee in the show.
 Whistler had appeared first in the series in the episode, "Blade the Vampire Hunter" (which was also Blade's debut in the show) and last appeared in "The Vampire Queen" which told that Blade's mother is really now the evil vampire queen of Earth.

-Whistler was an original character of Spider-Man: The Animated Series, never having appeared in the primary Marvel Universe.
-He would later be portrayed by Kris Kristofferson in the live-action film trilogy: Blade, Blade II and Blade: Trinity.